toon-format/toon/docs/reference/efficiency-formalization.md

 The formal mathematical comparison between TOON and JSON demonstrates that **TOON successfully achieves its design goal of minimizing tokenization overhead** through structural optimization.

-Since UTF-8 byte length serves as the base unit for tokenization, the reduction in $L_{\text{toon}}$ directly correlates to a decrease in token count.
-Therefore, excluding the "arrays of arrays" edge case, **TOON provides an objective improvement in the economic efficiency of AI systems** by lowering inference and serialization costs.
+Since UTF-8 byte length serves as a good upper bound and first-order proxy for tokenization, the reduction in $L_{\text{toon}}$ typically leads to fewer tokens for the structure families analyzed in this model.
+Therefore, excluding the "arrays of arrays" edge case, TOON provides a significant efficiency improvement within this simplified model and the structure families considered here, lowering inference and serialization costs.

 ## Related Resources